Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Note 3: Hardship permits are NOT available to drive commercial vehicles.

-Are there special concerns for licensed pilots who get an Oregon DUII?
+Are there special concerns for licensed pilots who get a DUII?

 Yes.
 The FAA has special reporting requirements for certain Motor Vehicle Actions including DUI convictions and certain administrative (implied consent) driver license suspensions.
 Learn more here.
 The FAA will not necessarily take action against your pilot's license for receiving a DUII, but it is vital that you report the incident if required.

-Are there any concerns for mariners licensed by the United States Coast Guard who get an Oregon DUII?
+Are there any concerns for mariners licensed by the United States Coast Guard who get a DUII?

 Yes.
 An applicant for a Coast Guard credential must disclose all criminal convictions on their application form.
 In addition, the Regional Exam Center (REC) performs a National Driver Register check on applicants.
 Once a DUII conviction is identified, the REC evaluates the applicant's reported conviction and associated facts.